scopatz/physor2012/presentation/scopatz_physor2012_pres.rst

 Obtaining the Kernel
 ===============================
-* Since source code modifications were needed [*], Serpent was the easier choice as the homogenized material scattering kernel was already tallied.
+* Since source code modifications were needed, Serpent was the easier choice as homogenized material scattering kernel were already tallied.

 Obtaining the Kernel
 ===============================
-* Since source code modifications were needed [*], Serpent was the easier choice as the homogenized material scattering kernel was already tallied.
+* Since source code modifications were needed, Serpent was the easier choice as homogenized material scattering kernel were already tallied.

-- In specific Serpent returns the group transfer probabilities [unitless]:
+- In specific, Serpent returns the group transfer probabilities P [unitless]:

 .. math:: \sum_h^G P_{g\to h} = \mathbf{\vec{1}}

 .. math:: P_{g\to h} = \frac{\sigma_{s,g\to h}}{\sigma_{s,g}}

-.. container:: gray-and-small

-    [*] Please contact the author for further information.

 Obtaining the Kernel
 ===============================
-The scattering cross section of the material is thus the weighted sum of the constituent species:
+The scattering cross section of a material is the weighted sum of the cross sections of its constituent species,

 .. math:: \sigma_{s,g\to h} = \sum_i^I \frac{N_i}{N} \cdot \sigma_{s,g\to h,i}

-with the number density N [atoms-i/cm3].
+where N [atoms-i/cm3] is the number density.
 Therefore:

 .. math:: P_{g\to h} = \frac{\sum_i^I \frac{N_i}{N} \cdot \sigma_{s,g\to h,i}}{\sigma_{s,g}} = \sum_i^I \frac{N_i}{N} \cdot P_{g\to h,i}